CACI-IMG/ForecasterDocs/user-guide/Getting-started/Quick-start.md

 - **Click** “OK” to continue.

-### Import the Data
+## Import the Data
 - In the “Data Importer” part of the ribbon, **select** the "Text" icon then the "Import" icon – this tells the forecaster that you are going to import a text file.

 {% hint style="info" %}
-Forecaster can also import from Excel files or run any custom process using the script ~~import to import~~ (??) data i.e. database extraction, data pre-processing, etc.
+Forecaster can also import from Excel files by using the 'MS Excel' button rather than the 'Text' button we've used here.
+In addition, more advanced importation is possible using the 'Script' button.
+Out of the box, Forecaster is provided with a range of 'Load With Harmonics' importation scripts.
+These append a range of useful additional data to any data import, including public holiday information for a range of countries.
+Additional customised importation scripts can also be created, in order to read, combined, or aggregate data from any range of files, data feeds, or databases.
 {% endhint %}

-- In the pop-up window start a new importation by clicking "Next" and browse for the data file “Car Insurance”.
+- In the pop-up window start a new importation by clicking "Next" and browse for the data file “Car Insurance.csv”, that you should have downloaded prior to starting this exercise.

 ![Import Data](imgs/QuickStart_ImportData.png)

-- After checking that the comma delimiters option is ticked, continue to **click** “Next” until you see the following window, below:
+- After checking that the comma delimiters option is ticked, continue to **click** “Next” to move through the series of windows until you see the following window:

 ![Text Import Wizard - Final Screen](imgs/QuickStart_TextImportWizard_Completed.png)

+This completes the data importation process, and you should see the call volume and public holiday information in the main Forecaster data grid.

+{% hint style="info" %}
+Often, data re-importation is needed to update Forecaster with the very latest data.
+If the car insurance csv file had been updated, clicking the 'Quick Re-Import' button would re-import from this updated file, bringing in the very latest data.
+{% endhint %}

-### Prepare Data
+## Prepare the Data

-- **Select** the "CallsOffered" column header and **click** on "Target".
+- We first need to tell Forecaster that we want to forecast the calls offered column.
+To to so, **select** the "CallsOffered" column header and **click** on "Target".
+"Target" means that this is the column that we want Forecaster to forecast for.
+(Columns can also be flagged up as "Input", if they are to be used by Forecaster in order to increase forecast accuracy.
+For this simple model however, we will not be needing any inputs.)

 ![Target Column](imgs/QuickStart_TargetColumn.png)

-- Now you need to select a “Start point”. **Scroll down** to row with date "01/11/2010" and **select** the row by clicking on the row header.
-Then **click** on the the Forecast Start button - the row will turn light blue.
+- Forecaster works by first learning from historical data, then using this trained model to create forecasts for future rows.
+Setting the Forecast Start point defines which rows Forecaster will used for training (learning or building) the model.
+All rows before Forecast Start are used for learning the predictive model.
+When used for generating a real live forecast, this is typically set to the first row for which no target information is available.
+In this case, however, we'll set this point a few weeks back from the last available data, so we can compare forecasts to the known actual values. **Scroll down** to row with date "01/11/2010" and **select** the row by clicking on the row header.
+Then **click** on the Forecast Start button - the row will be highlighted in blue.

 ![Forecast Start](imgs/QuickStart_ForecastStart.png)

 {% hint style="info" %}
-The data above the “Forecast Start” is historic data that CACI Forecaster will use to train the model. ~~The data below the “Forecast Start” will be used to validate the model - CACI Forecaster will only use the key driver data below the “start point” to determine the target~~
+Forecaster will use all data above the Forecast Start row (the training period) to train the model.
+The data below the Forecast Start row (the forecast period) will be used to validate the model's accuracy (this accuracy can be found on the output charts).
+In fact, forecasts will be generated for all rows in the dataset; looking back historically at areas where performance is lower can be really useful in improving model performance.
 {% endhint %}

-### Forecasting

-- **Select** the "Simple Profile" model.
+## Create the Forecasts

+- Now the data has been set up, we can move to training the forecasting model and producing the forecasts.
+As this simple dataset has no business drivers, we will use a simple seasonal model. **Select** the "Simple Profile" model.

 ![Model Selection](imgs/QuickStart_SimpleProfileModel.png)

-- and then **click** on the "Forecast" button!
+- and then **click** on the "Forecast" button to train the model and produce the forecasts!

 ![Forecast button](imgs/QuickStart_Forecast.png)

-- The forecast and predicted error will appear in the data table.
+- The forecast and predicted error (expected model accuracy) will appear in the data table.
 Details of the model are also displayed in the output window.
+Different models will show different information here.
+This Multi Profile Daily model shows the daily, weekly, and yearly profiles (where 100% is an average day), as well as the effects of public holidays (and the days before and after public holidays).
+Both long term and short term trends are also taken into account.

 ![Forecast and Forecast Error columns](imgs/QuickStart_Forecasts.png)

-### Analyze results
+{% hint style="info" %}
+The Forecast Error column holds expected forecast accuracy for each row.
+For this simple model, the same value is shown for all rows; this is just providing the average expected accuracy.
+More advanced models such as ARIMA provide different accuracy estimates for each row - this can be really useful for understanding where the model is confident in its predictions, and where forecasting is more difficult.
+{% endhint %}

+## Analyse the Results
 - **Click** on the "Analysis" tab - a graph of the actual target value and forecast target is displayed with a range of performance metrics.

 ![Analysis Tab](imgs/QuickStart_Analysis.png)

+- Clicking on the **Show Full Range** button flips between showing the forecast period (the default), and the entire dataset.
+- The mouse wheel controls zooming in and out (horizontal zooming)
+- Data can be panned by clicking on the chart and dragging
+- Zoom into a specific area by holding down the Shift key and dragging with the mouse
+- Ctrl + mouse wheel zooms vertically only
+- Shift + mouse wheel zooms both horizontally and vertically